 2.2.3 engage, at its own expense, the services of an appropriately qualified environmental, sustainability consultant or other qualified professional satisfactory to the other Party (acting reasonably), to investigate the non-compliance or Serious Environmental Incident and prepare an Environmental Damage Report and a draft Corrective Action Plan for agreement between the Parties;

-2.2.4 agree within [fifteen (15) Business Days) the Corrective Action Plan with the other Party; and
+2.2.4 agree within [15 Business Days) the Corrective Action Plan with the other Party; and

 2.2.5 diligently take, at its own expense, all the reasonable steps necessary to implement the pertinent Corrective Action Plan in a form and substance satisfactory to the other Party.

-2.3 In the event that a Party commits a material breach of Clause 2.1 and/ or fails to take any and/ or all the steps necessary to implement the Corrective Action Plan referred to at Clause 2.2.4, the other Party may suspend this Agreement until the breach is remedied or for a specified period but in any event for no more than [X] days, by giving written notice to the Party in breach.
+2.3 If a Party commits a material breach of Clause 2.1 or fails to take [any of/ all] the steps necessary to implement the Corrective Action Plan referred to at Clause 2.2.4, the other Party may suspend this Agreement until the breach is remedied or for a specified period but in any event for no more than [●] days, by giving written notice to the Party in breach.

 3. Amendments to the Sustainability Policy